Crazy Sunday: Plot

-History
+Background

 The short story is noteworthy because although Fitzgerald commanded respectable compensation and respect for his work, "Crazy Sunday" was turned down by nearly a dozen magazines before its eventual acceptance by American Mercury.

 Fitzgerald is said to have refused all requests to revise the story as suggested, and later mandated, by editors.
 Thus, the story retained the original length and content, despite any risk of controversy.
 The story is reportedly based on Fitzgerald's own experiences at a similar party hosted by Norma Shearer and Irving Thalberg during the time Fitzgerald was working in Hollywood.
 Thalberg, a genius of film who was born with a congenital heart defect and died aged 37 of a heart attack, was the subject of The Last Tycoon, the novel Fitzgerald almost completed when he died.
 The story also illustrates Fitzgerald's attitude to alcoholism.

 The story's plot may have been inspired by the March 31, 1931 inflight breakup of a Transcontinental & Western Air airliner, en route from Kansas City to Wichita, which killed Knute Rockne.